nnphongphu/tic-tac-toe/README.md

 Ex: PyCharm...

-First, you will be presented with the title screen on which there will be three buttons for you to choose:
+First, you will be presented with the title screen on which there will be three buttons for you to choose

-  "Easy": means you are going to play with a basic AI that only chooses its moves randomly "Norm": means you are going to play with an AI whose moves is calculated to fit a normal person's "Hard": means you are going to play with an educated AI that use Minimax algorithm which you are **NOT** likely to be able to defeat
+  "Easy": means you are going to play with a basic AI that only chooses its moves randomly

+  "Norm": means you are going to play with an AI whose moves is calculated to fit a normal person's

+  "Hard": means you are going to play with an educated AI that use Minimax algorithm which you are **NOT** likely to be able to defeat

  After choosing the level of difficulty, you will be led to a 3x3 grid as mentioned above.